 Report courtesy of Marjorie Burge.

 We meet every Friday at Givaudan Sports and Social Club, Kennington Road, Ashford TN24 0LT starting at 7.30, with coffee and bar facilities.
-As we are more than half way through our season now, you can join to the end of the season with a reduced subscription.
-We are a very friendly club with photographers of all levels; tuition is given at workshops for members and on club outings members can team up to gain experience.
-You are welcome to come along as a visitor, talk things through and make some friends, before making that final decision.
+We are a very friendly club with photographers of all levels; tuition is given at workshops for members and on the club outings members can team up to gain experience.
+You are welcome to come along as a visitor, talk things through and make some friends, before making that final decision to become a member.
 Find out all about us at www.ashfordps.org.uk or telephone our secretary Katrina Devenport on 01303 814842 if you have any questions.